Invaluable Tips To Curb The Fear of Flying Anxiety

-1. Try meet the crew
+1. Try to meet the crew

 If you have time before the flight departs, you could ask to meet the plane’s pilots.
-Alternatively, you could spend some time chatting up a flight attendant.
+Alternatively, you could spend some time chatting with a flight attendant.
 Often, meeting those responsible for the safety of the flight can make the plane seem a little friendlier and leave you reassured that the crew is competent and knowledgeable.

 2. Listen to music